 405 KAR 18:110.
 Surface and groundwater monitoring.

-NECESSITY, FUNCTION, AND CONFORMITY: KRS Chapter 350 in pertinent part requires the cabinet to promulgate rules and administrative regulations establishing performance standards for protection of people and property, land, water and other natural resources, and aesthetic values, during underground mining activities and for restoration and reclamation of surface areas affected by underground mining activities.
-This administrative regulation sets forth requirements for the monitoring and reporting of surface water quality and quantity, and groundwater levels and quality and aquifer conditions, and the required duration of such monitoring.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS Chapter 350 requires the cabinet to promulgate administrative regulations establishing performance standards for protection of people and property, land, water and other natural resources, and aesthetic values, during underground mining activities and for restoration and reclamation of surface areas affected by underground mining activities.
+This administrative regulation establishes requirements for the monitoring and reporting of surface water quality and quantity, groundwater levels and quality and aquifer conditions, and the required duration of monitoring.

 Section 1.
 General Requirements.
-(1) Surface and groundwater monitoring shall be conducted in a manner acceptable to the cabinet and utilize, at a minimum, a sufficient number of appropriately located groundwater monitoring wells (or springs), surface water monitoring stations, and quantity and quality parameters to demonstrate whether:
+(1) Surface and groundwater monitoring shall be conducted in a manner acceptable to the cabinet in accordance with 405 KAR Chapters 7 through 24 and utilize, at a minimum, a sufficient number of appropriately located groundwater monitoring wells (or springs), surface water monitoring stations, and quantity and quality parameters to demonstrate if:

-(a) The mining and reclamation operations are conducted in such a manner as to minimize disturbances to the hydrologic balance within the permit area and adjacent area pursuant to 405 KAR 18:060;
+(a) The mining and reclamation operations are conducted to minimize disturbances to the hydrologic balance within the permit area, shadow area, and adjacent area pursuant to 405 KAR 18:060;

 (b) The mining operation is meeting applicable effluent limitations and stream standards as required by 405 KAR 18:060, Section 1(3);

-(d) The mining operation meets water quality criteria for bond release pursuant to 405 KAR 10:040.
+(d) The mining operation complies with water quality criteria for bond release pursuant to 405 KAR 10:040.

-(2) Surface and groundwater monitoring shall be coordinated with baseline data collection by conducting surface and groundwater monitoring at locations where baseline data was collected, or by other appropriate data collection and analysis procedures which will allow a comparison of baseline conditions with during-mining and postmining conditions.
+(2) Surface and groundwater monitoring shall be coordinated with baseline data collection by conducting surface and groundwater monitoring at locations where baseline data was collected, or by other appropriate data collection and analysis procedures that shall allow a comparison of baseline conditions with during-mining and postmining conditions.

-(4) Except as provided under subsection (7) of this section:
+(4) Except as established pursuant to subsection (7) of this section:

-(a) Surface and groundwater monitoring data collection shall begin during the calendar quarter of initial disturbance and continue during mining and reclamation until final bond release.
+(a) Surface and groundwater monitoring data collection shall begin during the calendar quarter of initial disturbance and continue during mining and reclamation until final bond release; and